Eventact Arrival: Cloud-Based Check-in and Badge Printing

 Self-check-in: For pre-registered attendees via a clean, intuitive interface.

-Onsite registration support: Optionally allow walk-ins to register directly at the kiosk.
+On-site registration support: Optionally allow walk-ins to register directly at the kiosk.

 QR code and e-ticket scanning: Using the device's built-in camera or an external QR code reader.